-To understand the NumberSense Mathematics Programme it is important to understand and have a sense of what it means to do mathematics at school.
+To understand the NumberSense Mathematics Programme, it is important to understand and have a sense of what it means to do mathematics at school.
 There are, broadly speaking, two views.
-On the one hand, mathematics is regarded as a collection of rules, formulae and procedures to be learned, remembered and used to produce answers.
+On one hand, mathematics is regarded as a collection of rules, formulae and procedures to be learned, remembered and used to produce answers.
 This view is particularly popular in school mathematics.
-On the other hand, there is the view that mathematics is a sense-making problem solving activity in which students are expected to develop a body of knowledge that they can apply in unfamiliar situations with understanding and reasoning.
+On the other hand, there is the view that mathematics is a sense-making, problem-solving activity in which children are expected to develop a body of knowledge that they can apply in unfamiliar situations with understanding and reasoning.

-To understand the reason why for many students their mathematics careers end in Grade 4, it is helpful to explore how children learn to read.
+To understand the reason why many children’s mathematics careers end in Grade 4, it is helpful to explore how children learn to read.
 To read fluently and with comprehension we need to reach a level of automaticity.
 That is, many of the words we read need to be sight words.
-However, we cannot teach words as sight words because the reader simply cannot cope with the cognitive load, and, the reader will not be equipped to deal with an unfamiliar word when she is confronted with one.
+However, we cannot teach words as sight words because the reader simply cannot cope with the cognitive load, and, the reader will not be equipped to deal with an unfamiliar word when confronted with one.
 For this reason, we must teach young readers to read by breaking words up into their constituent sounds and putting the sounds back together to form words.
-As children use this technique and read a great deal, some of the words will become more familiar, more automatic and finally sight words.
-Children move from sounding words to reading them as sight words because they read a lot, and not because they learned the words as sight words.
+As children use this technique and read a great deal, some of the words will become more familiar, more automatic and finally, sight words.
+Children move from sounding words to reading them as sight words because they read a lot, not because they memorised the words as sight words.

-By using the analogy with reading it is exactly the same with mathematical concepts.
+So too with mathematical concepts.
 Consider number bonds.
-The foundational “facts” that form the basis of arithmetic and even algebra.
-We need children to reach a point where they simply know without having to think about it that 6 + 2 is 8.
-More so when they know that 6 + 2 is 8, they should be able to apply that fact to calculate 26 + 2, 60 + 20, 600 + 200, and even 7 + 1.
+These are the foundational “facts” that form the basis of arithmetic and even algebra.
+We need children to reach a point where they simply know without having to think about it, that 6 + 2 is 8.
+More so, when they know that 6 + 2 is 8, they should be able to apply that fact to calculate 26 + 2, 60 + 20, 600 + 200, and even 7 + 1.
 Coming to know that 6 + 2 is 8 (as a fact) involves using the information in lots of different ways (as in reading words in lots of different contexts/passages contributes to the word developing into a sight word).
-And, this is precisely where early mathematics teaching fails, it focusses first on working with numbers in a low number range (where you can use your fingers) and without using the concepts/knowledge in a range of different situations that contribute to the reification/objectification of the number fact so that it does not have to be reconstructed every time (just as in reading, reading the same words in many different passages contributes to the words becoming sight word).
+This is precisely where early mathematics teaching fails: it focuses on working with numbers in a low number range (where you can use your fingers) and without using concepts in a range of different situations that would contribute to the number fact being made concrete and not needing to be reconstructed every time.
+Just as in reading, words become sight words when the same words are read in many different passages.
 There are no short cuts.
 And, no amount of lessons (and extra lessons) that focus on drill and the reproduction of methods and procedures will develop this deeper understanding.

 To make the point in a different way, being able to recite one’s multiplication tables does not develop the flexibility to apply the multiplication facts (which you “know”) with reasoning and understanding in unfamiliar situations.
-By contrast, knowing/recognising what it means to multiply by 10, equips the student to multiply any number by 15 (for example: 23 × 15 = 23 × 10 + 23 × 10 ÷ 2 = 230 + 115 = 345), being able to double numbers equips student to multiply any number by 2, 4, 8 and even 16 (for example: 23 × 16 = 23 × 2 × 2 × 2 × 2 = 46 × 2 × 2 × 2 = 92 × 2 × 2 = 184 × 2 = 368) and so on.
-To be clear, this is not to say that students should not be expected to know their “number bonds” or “multiplication facts” – they should!
-The issue is with how they come to know these facts and whether or not they can apply the facts with fluency and flexibility in unfamiliar situations all the while reasoning about (explaining) what it is that they are doing.
+By contrast, knowing what it means to multiply by 10 equips children to multiply any number by 15 (for example: 23 × 15 = 23 × 10 + 23 × 10 ÷ 2 = 230 + 115 = 345); being able to double numbers equips children to multiply any number by 2, 4, 8 and even 16 (for example: 23 × 16 = 23 × 2 × 2 × 2 × 2 = 46 × 2 × 2 × 2 = 92 × 2 × 2 = 184 × 2 = 368) and so on.
+To be clear, this is not to say that children should not be expected to know their “number bonds” or “multiplication facts” – they should!
+The issue is with how they come to know these facts and whether or not they can apply the facts with fluency and flexibility in unfamiliar situations all the while reasoning about what it is that they are doing.